kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 ></iframe>

 This empirical distribution shows the permutation (null) distribution of the difference in mean calories between missing and non-missing ratings.
 The blue bars are the differences we get just by randomly shuffling the missing/non-missing labels, as they are mostly near 0.
-The red line is at about 69.01 calories, which is our observed difference, far out in the tail, meaning a difference this large is extremely unlikely under the null and gives strong evidence that missingness is related to calories.
-In our permutation test, the observed difference in mean calories between recipes with missing and non-missing ratings was about 69.01 (missing - not missing), and the p-value was essentially 0.
+The red line is at about 69.01 calories, which is our observed difference, far out in the tail, meaning a difference this large is extremely unlikely under the null and gives strong evidence that missingness is associated with calories.
+In our permutation test, the observed difference in mean calories between recipes with missing and non-missing ratings was about 69.01 (missing - not missing), and the p-value was 0.0.
 This p-value is well below our significance level of 0.05, we **reject** the null hypothesis and conclude that our data provide strong evidence that rating missingness is associated with calories.
-In this sample, recipes with missing ratings tend to have higher average calories than those with non-missing ratings, suggesting that missingness is not completely random with respect to calories, although we can't fully determine the exact missingness mechanism from this test alone.
+In this sample, recipes with missing ratings tend to have higher average calories than those with non-missing ratings, suggesting that missingness is not completely random with respect to calories, and is consistent with MAR conditional on the column, **calories**.

 ---